rzylius/ImeonModbusRtuTcpBridge/README.md

 ## 0x1306 register in coils

-NOTE: this functionality is enables by the flag in config.h:
+NOTE: this functionality is enabled by the flag in config.h:

 #define ENABLE_TEMP_STATE 1
   disabled with 0

 There is register 0x1306 which manages power settings of IMEON.
 8-15 bits of the register have separate functions, and can be changed only one by one.